sseller2/bn/stevenQuestions.md

 >If not, can we get rid of the blue attribute column that generates on every "Category/ CMS Block"
 >page?
 The column that helps refine search based on attributes (e.g., "Compare Products")
 >
->Second topic: I commented out the "ultcustomernav.phtml" page in order to get rid of the "My Cart and
+>Second topic: I commented out the `ultcustomernav.phtml` page in order to get rid of the "My Cart and
 >Account" section from the Nav Menu visually.

 I'm not yet familiar with the layout but what you are describing sounds like a poor solution to achieve what you are trying to accomplish.
 If you comment code out but leave the associated containing element, such as a surrounding div, then that code still has to be parsed and acted upon by the browser.